doandanhtu/ulp-model-torch/README.md

 All runtime configuration lives in [`config.yaml`](config.yaml) — see the Configuration section below for the full parameter reference.

 ### Computation structure

+At a high level, the model treats millions of policies as large tensor operations evolving simultaneously across projection months, rather than iterating policy-by-policy in nested loops.

 The model follows the three-part dependency chain specified in the model specification: